Permits and subsidies

 Permits are required for landholders to possess and use registered 1080 or strychnine products for vertebrate animal control on leasehold or freehold land.

-The PHBG is able to subsidise the cost of a Restricted Chemical Product Permit for landholders in our operational area.
+The PHBG can subsidise the cost of a Restricted Chemical Product (RCP) Permit for landholders in our operational area.

-Through partnership with the Coolup LCDC landholders can also have their 1080 product costs subsidised for fox control within the PHBG operational area.
+Now, through a partnership with the Coolup LCDC landholders can also have their 1080 product costs subsidised for fox control within the PHBG operational area.
+Landholders can provide their receipts for 1080 products after purchasing to the PHBG for reimbursement.

 Once a landholder has completed and passed the online restricted chemical product training they can make an appointment with a PHBG Officer to fill in the application at the Waroona Landcare Office.